-Mmm… assam pedas… there’s just something about this spicy and sour dish that will have you licking your fingers and rubbing your stomach in absolute post-meal delight.
-While its birth in the context of Malaysia’s culinary history is vague as best, assam pedas is widely acknowledged to be a Malay dish that is most popular in the states of Malacca and Johor, with Malacca edging out ever so slightly in its claims over this dish with its Nyonya background.
-And like many other dishes in Malaysia, assam pedas has crossed many borders with tweaks and adjustments made to appeal to local state-based taste buds.
+Mmm… asam pedas… there’s just something about this spicy and sour dish that will have you licking your fingers and rubbing your stomach in absolute post-meal delight.
+While its birth in the context of Malaysia’s culinary history is vague as best, asam pedas is widely acknowledged to be a Malay dish that is most popular in the states of Malacca and Johor, with Malacca edging out ever so slightly in its claims over this dish with its Nyonya background.
+And like many other dishes in Malaysia, asam pedas has crossed many borders with tweaks and adjustments made to appeal to local state-based taste buds.

 Chicken is undeniably Malaysia’s favourite meat and an especially good option for those who don’t enjoy things on the fishy side.
-Made with just the slightest of tweaks to the more typical assam pedas recipe, assam pedas chicken is easy to prepare and doesn’t require a lot of fiddling.
-Chicken, as a meat, is also very forgiving and less temperamental than fish, making this an excellent recipe to try out if you’re venturing into making assam pedas from scratch for the very first time.
+Made with just the slightest of tweaks to the more typical asam pedas recipe, asam pedas chicken is easy to prepare and doesn’t require a lot of fiddling.
+Chicken, as a meat, is also very forgiving and less temperamental than fish, making this an excellent recipe to try out if you’re venturing into making asam pedas from scratch for the very first time.
 Trust us, your family is going to be pretty impressed you made this on your own without needing to resort to a packet of premade sauce.
 And it takes only a few minutes longer to cook!

 A healthier twist

-If you’re one for healthy or clean eating, assam pedas chicken is a great recipe to adjust without losing any of that authentic flavour.
+If you’re one for healthy or clean eating, asam pedas chicken is a great recipe to adjust without losing any of that authentic flavour.
 It contains no dubious ingredients and all you need to swap out is regular cooking oil for one of the healthier oils like grapeseed or rapeseed oil, switch regular table salt for sea salt, and make sure your tamarind pulp is 100% tamarind and contains no other additional additives.

-Serve your assam pedas with some freshly cooked rice, soft bread, or even roti canai.
+Serve your asam pedas with some freshly cooked rice, soft bread, or even roti canai.
 The sauce is ever so slurp worthy and needs to be wiped cleaned!
-Assam pedas also tastes better the next day as the flavour sits and intensifies overnight.
+Asam pedas also tastes better the next day as the flavour sits and intensifies overnight.
 Don’t be afraid to make a big batch either as it’s great for freezing for a quick and comforting meal when you’re short on time.

 - 950g (1 whole) medium chicken, cut into 10-12 pieces